Relster27/ACECTF-WRITEUP/misc/ACE6467/README.md

 # POC
-This challenge needs a good intuition (well not really, hehe), i mean like the clues are scattered accross files and we were forced to be a detective and remember all small clues in order to solve this challenge.
+This challenge needs a good intuition and some stego skills (well not really, hehe), i mean like the clues are scattered accross files and we were forced to be a detective and remember all small clues in order to solve this challenge.

 Initially we're given with 2 files, they are _**Readme.txt**_ and _**Start.jpg**_.